kermodegroup/ML-MIX/README.md

 All the code associated with this paper is included in this repository, in `potential_fitting/`, `case_studies/` and `ancillary_studies/`, however the GitHub version is incomplete, as it is missing potentials, data and plots.
 The full version of this repository can be found on Zenodo [zenodo link].

-Scripts and examples for constrained fitting of cheap potentials can be found in `constrained_fitting/`.

-Code for running all of the main studies in the paper can be found in `case_studies/`.

-Code for running all the ancillary studies in the paper can be found in `ancillary_studies/`.

 More information can be found in the `README` files inside each subdirectory.

 ## Setup